+(Comment: In this section support the need for a topic related to connecting the unconnected.
+The means to achieve this include: support of affordable complementary local access solutions such as Community Networks.
+Rely on Open standards everywhere, with built-in security features.
+Foster the use of available financing solutions in new and innovative ways, to keep connecting people, community by community, network by network.)

 2.7.7 What policies are needed to promote education, skills and training to develop a skilled workforce?
 How can policy-makers and other stakeholders help to identify, retain and develop the necessary skills base?